fltk-rs/fltk-decl/README.md

 # fltk-decl
-Use a declarative language (json5, json, xml) to describe your fltk-rs gui, with support for hot-reloading.
+Use a declarative language (json5, json, xml, toml) to describe your fltk-rs gui, with support for hot-reloading of your gui file.

 ## Usage
 In your Cargo.toml: